OsvaldoBC/rocket-mission-list/README.md

 # 📖 [Rocket-Mission-List] <a name="about-project"></a>

-**[Rocket-Mission-list]** is a React project, with the real live data from the SpaceX API.
-We are going to  build a web application for a company that provides commercial and scientific space travel services.
-The application will allow users to book rockets and join selected space missions.
+**[Rocket-Mission-list]** is a React project, with real live data from the SpaceX API.
+Is a web application for a company that provides commercial and scientific space travel services.
+The application allows users to book rockets and join selected space missions.

 ## 🛠 Built With <a name="built-with"></a>